 There are only so many things you can do on an Apple device; for example, you can’t go ahead and insert a handmade battery that lasts twice as long, nor can you download apps that only work on Android devices.

 There is where the IoT separates itself from the rest of technology.
 Without breaking the bank or spending months on product design and code, you can set up your own IoT applications with very little experience.

 An article on Your Story shows how you can make an IoT application within 30 minutes.

-Unlike most other forms of technology, the IoT can work with anything and be used by anyone.
+Unlike most other forms of technology, IoT can work with anything and be used by anyone.

-Digital and product owner is no longer important
+Digital and product ownership are no longer important

-The IoT (human advancement) is already resulting in people buying fewer things for themselves.
+The Internet of Things is already resulting in people buying fewer things for themselves.